MAIF/yozefu/docs/themes/README.md

 You have 2 options to use a theme:

  - Use the `--theme <name>` flag when you run yozefu.
- - You can also edit the `config.json` file with the command `yozf config set /theme solarize-dark`
+ - You can also edit the `config.json` file with the command `yozf config set /theme solarized-dark-higher-contrast`